 - 1-2 tablespoons of sweet almond oil (or coconut, grapeseed, olive)

 - 1-2 teaspoons of vitamin E oil

-I have gotten so used to making this body wash that I now eyeball it as I re-fill my containers.
+I have gotten so used to making this homemade body wash that I now eyeball it as I re-fill my containers.

 The vitamin E oil is really thick – you can see it coming out of the bottle here.
 This is amazing for your skin!